Arabic coffee: Levant

-A special type of coffee called qahwa murra ("bitter coffee") is commonly served among Bedouin communities, and many other Arabs in the Levant on special occasions.
-It is brewed in a dallah for up to several hours using coarsely ground coffee beans and whole cardamom seeds, sometimes with the addition of a fermented coffee starter, and is always served unsweetened.
+A special type of coffee called qahwa murra ("bitter coffee") is commonly served among Bedouin and rural communities, primarily on special occasions.
+It is brewed for up to several hours using coarsely ground coffee beans and whole cardamom seeds, sometimes with the addition of a fermented coffee starter called khamira ("yeast"), and is always served unsweetened.

-It is often said humorously that a Lebanese person who does not drink coffee risks “losing their nationality.”

 In Jordan, black, cardamom-flavored qahwah sādah (often called “welcome coffee”) remains a traditional sign of respect and an important part of hospitality.
 Serving coffee is central to Jordanian social life and is a customary way to honor guests.

 Morocco

-While the national drink of Morocco is gunpowder green tea brewed with fresh mint and espresso is very popular, Arabic coffee is also widely consumed, especially on formal occasions.
+The national drink of Morocco is gunpowder green tea brewed with fresh mint.
+Espresso is very popular, but Arabic coffee is also widely consumed, especially on formal occasions.
 It is often made with the purpose of conducting a business deal and welcoming someone into one's home for the first time, and frequently served at weddings and on important occasions.